 3. Identify and describe a biblical character that connects and/or emulates your journey into ministry.
 How does s/he connect?
 In what ways are your stories dis/similar?
 How does God speak through this character and through you?
 How might this story prepare you for theological education at Bethany?

-The theological reflection essay must include at least one citation, or reference, to at least one academic source.
-Biblical references are welcome as well.
+This theological reflection essay must include at least one citation or reference from an academic source.
+Biblical references may be used in addition to the academic citation.
 Citations from websites are not acceptable for this essay.
 Provide full citation information for any sources you reference, including the Bible, following one of the standard formats, e.g., MLA, Chicago, Turabian .

 This essay will also be evaluated for the Academic Excellence Scholarship .